 The historical medicalisation and pathologisation of homosexuality by the World Health Organisation has resulted in both therapists and clients holding negative views around sexual and gender identity difference.
-Sadly, LGBTQI individuals are still often judged through a heteronormative lens of what is and isn’t ‘normal’.
+Sadly, gender, sexual and relationship diverse (LGBTQI) individuals are still often judged through a heteronormative lens of what is and isn’t ‘normal’.
 People who question, wish to align their gender, announce a sexuality other than heterosexuality, be in openly non-monogamous relationships, or those who wish to engage in consensual BDSM/Kink relationships, often find themselves the target of prejudice, or even diagnosed as having some sort of mental illness.

 Living with the stigma and oppression that often comes with being gay, lesbian, bisexual, transgender, intersex, queer/questioning, or non-binary gender, can generate immense psychological pressures.

 Anyone with a diverse gender identity and/or sexual identity may wish to work through difficulties relating to gender (including gender dysphoria), sexual or relationship diversity to help accept your own identity and find ways to deal with the prejudices and unfairness experienced from society.
-Or you may simply want to know that, however you identify, you will be honoured and respected by your therapist and that they will have some understanding of the social context in which you live your life.
+Know that however you identify, you will be honoured and respected by your therapist and that they will have some understanding of the social context in which you live your life.

 If you would like to discuss the possibility of counselling with one of the team, please make contact.
-Therapists can be contacted directly via the Associates page or via Luan Baines-Ball.
+Contact our therapists directly via the Associates page or via Luan Baines-Ball.
 Contact email@example.com or call 07581 793 223 for further details.
 We all work from the same Leicester city centre address.
 Online sessions can be provided.

 Baines-Ball & Associates: Counselling and Psychotherapy in Leicester